google-ai-edge/mediapipe/docs/framework_concepts/synchronization.md

 always be available for all streams.

 To explain how it works, we need to introduce the definition of a settled timestamp.
-We say that a timestamp in a stream is *settled* if it lower than the timestamp bound.
+We say that a timestamp in a stream is *settled* if it is lower than the timestamp bound.
 In other words, a timestamp is settled for a stream once the state of the input at that timestamp is irrevocably known: either there is a packet, or there is the certainty that a packet with that timestamp will not arrive.

-Note: For this reason, MediaPipe also allows a stream producer to explicitly advance the timestamp bound farther that what the last packet implies, i.e. to provide a tighter bound.
+Note: For this reason, MediaPipe also allows a stream producer to explicitly advance the timestamp bound farther than what the last packet implies, i.e. to provide a tighter bound.
 This can allow the downstream nodes to settle their inputs sooner.